tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 ## End-to-end alternatives

-Deploying SNI encryption will help thwarting most of the "unanticipated" SNI usages described in (#snileak), including censorship and pervasive surveillance.
+Deploying SNI encryption will help thwart most of the "unanticipated" SNI usages described in (#snileak), including censorship and pervasive surveillance.
 It will also thwart functions that are sometimes described as legitimate.
-Most of these functions can however be realized by other means.
+Most of these functions can, however, be realized by other means.
 For example, some DNS service providers offer customers the provision to "opt in" filtering services for parental control and phishing protection.
 Per-stream QoS can be provided by a combination of packet marking and end-to-end agreements.
 As